 HCA will apply a prior authorization (PA) to claims that exceed 120 MME.
-An attestation form that will be required to exceed 120 MME.
+An attestation form will be required to exceed 120 MME.

 - These policy changes only apply to prescriptions billed through the pharmacy benefit.
 Methadone and buprenorphine dispensed through opioid treatment programs (OTPs) are excluded from these changes.

 - Buprenorphine used for substance use disorder is exempt from the MME limit.

 - The current opioid policy allows an expedited authorization (EA) to override the 42-day limit for active cancer treatment, hospice care, palliative care, other end-of-life care.

 - This EA will continue to override the PA required to exceed 42 days of opioids in a 90-day period.

 Why is Apple Health (Medicaid) implementing more changes?
 Didn’t we just go through this?